pvcraven/web-development-class/source/tutorials/aws/aws.rst

 And once it hits GitHub every evil person will have it.
 You'll need to recreate your key.

+*Do* save the key somewhere safe.
+On a flash drive or network drive.
+If you lose the key file, you can't access your machine and you'll have to start over.

 .. image:: download_keypair.png
     :width: 600px
     :align: center